-We show the detailed decoding process of different decoding strategies with a specific example in Figure \ref{fig:example}, including auto-regressive decoding, semi-autoregressive decoding, fully non-autoregressive decoding, masked-based iterative decoding, and insertion and deletion-based decoding.
-Their differences can also be observed clearly.
+We show several typical decoding strategies in Figure~\ref{fig:decoding} and their detailed decoding process with a specific example in Figure \ref{fig:example}, including autoregressive decoding, semi-autoregressive decoding, fully non-autoregressive decoding, mask and predict iterative decoding, and insert and delete iterative decoding.